explodinglabs/iko/COMMANDS.md

 #### 🧪 Example Usage

-For example, setting a comment on the `api` schema:
+To set a comment on the `api` schema:

 ```sh
 comment schema api 'Schema for the API endpoints'